 Amid a mini restaurant row that has emerged in the quiet neighborhood of Mission Hills, visitors will find some of the coziest farm-to-table meals at The Red Door.
 Sharing the same kitchen is the adjacent Wellington Steak & Martini Lounge, which brings classic beef Wellington back into vogue.

-Artisan curds wink from the “cheese cave” at The Patio on Goldfinch
+The Patio on Goldfinch

 Also in Mission Hills, along a quaint block of Goldfinch Street, is the new Patio on Goldfinch, a former TV repair shop that underwent a dazzling, eco-conscious redo complete with living walls and an eye-popping “cheese cave.”
 The menu focuses on sharable plates that are both savory and detailed.
 The restaurant and its front patio fill up quickly on most days, so reservations are recommended.